Accessibility for the Working Mathematician: What is Accessibility?

 Disability rights are covered in many legal frameworks.
 In the United States, higher education institutions have obligations under Title II of the Americans with Disabilities Act (ADA), that, in particular, gives students with disabilities the right to accommodations in pursuit of their education.
 In 2024, the United States Department of Justice gave a final ruling under Title II of the ADA requiring state and local government websites and mobile apps to conform to WCAG specifications.

-We will not delve into the details of this ruling here, but to say that for state institutions with over 50,000 persons it requires all electronic documents, whether they be aimed at students, staff or visitors, be compliant to WCAG 2.1 level AA by April 2026 (with a later date specified for smaller state institutions).
+We will not delve into the details of this ruling here, but to say that for state institutions serving a population of 50,000 persons or more it requires all electronic documents, whether they be aimed at students, staff or visitors, be compliant to WCAG 2.1 level AA by April 2027 (with a later date specified for smaller state institutions).
+It is worth pointing out also that some states have their own regulations regarding accessibility.

 A summary of the requirement is publicly available \cite{dojsummary} as is the full ruling \cite{dojfull}.
 It applies broadly not just to websites but also to electronic documents, and although there are some exemptions (for instance for archived content) these exemptions are narrowly defined.
-In particular it appears that this ruling applies to all internal and external websites, homework systems as well as electronically distributed lecture notes, examinations, syllabi etc.
+In particular this ruling applies to all internal and external websites, homework systems as well as electronically distributed lecture notes, examinations, syllabi etc. I believe it also applies to research documents.

-It is too early to know how strict this requirement will be, or how it may be enforced (for instance I am not sure how it applies to research articles either in preprint or published form but if appears to me to apply to both).
-Meeting this ruling in the timeframe required is likely a major challenge for many institutions.
+Although such rules are established at the federal or state level, they are implemented and interpreted at the institutional level, meaning different institutions may apply them somewhat differently.
+It is up to mathematicians and others to work with their institution's compliance office (or disability resource center as appropriate) to explain their needs and help shape their institutions interpretation of these rules.
+In my opinion, the best approach prioritizes accessibility over compliance, acknowledges that context matters, and accepts that we can only do what current technology allows.

+This compliance date was initially set for April 2026, and the extension to the new date of April 2027 was given with just a few days notice.
+In my view this extension offers an opportunity for individuals and units to develop their accessibility frameworks, learn about accessibility, understand what tools are available and give constructive feedback to their institution's compliance departments as to the needs of mathematicians.
+Hopefully there will continue to be technological advances that will facilitate writing STEM rich accessible documents in this period.

+It remains to be seen what the future of this new ruling will be, including how it will be interpreted, or how it will be enforced and on what timeline.
+For many institutions, compliance is a significant challenge, and while most larger institutions appear to have made substantial and meaningful progress, smaller ones may lack the campus resources to navigate this ruling in the same way.